jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 - Great integration with partially applied functions
 - More straight-forward composition
 - A simpler solution for application of functions with optional labelled arguments
+- Works specifically with `|>`, which is supported by default on every OCaml backend.
+If you'd like to keep more portability (say you want to keep open the possibility of doing fullstack ReasonML), there is a stronger case for data-last and `|>`.

 Data-first provides: